25+ Beautiful Family Sagas to Fascinate You

 Pachinko

-Pachinko by Min Jin Lee
+Author: Min Jin Lee

-This family saga book is an epic tale of a family through the generations.
+This family saga book is an epic tale of a family through the generations from 1910-1989.
 I absolutely adored the first half of the book.
-I felt like I knew each of the characters so well as I rooted for them and loved them.
+I felt like I knew each of the characters so well.
+I rooted for them and loved them.Â

 Even though the book was close to 500 pages, I felt like the second half of the book was rushed.
 This is a rare occasion in which I wish there was more to the book, particularly the ending.
-I wanted to know more and to feel like I knew the characters as I did at the beginning.
-From Korea to Japan, this is an epic historical fiction novel.
+I wanted to know more about the later characters so I could relate to the characters as I did at the beginning.

 The Mountains Sing by Nguyen Phan Que Mai

 This book is a sweeping family saga that tells the multigenerational tale of the Tran family.
-The author is a Vietnamese poet which is obvious by the beautiful writing.
+The author is a Vietnamese poet which is obvious by the beautiful writing.Â

 Trần Diệu Lan was forced to flee her family farm with her six children during the Communist land reform.
 Hà Nội, her granddaughter, is raised by her grandmother in the Vietnam war.
 This is a beautiful story of love, family, loyalty, and survival, and was a beautiful book to listen to.
 This family saga is such a great pick for book clubs because there is so much to talk about.